-63.4% of the country's adult population and 71.4% of the Aboriginal and Torres Strait Islander adult population is overweight or obese.
+63.4% of the country's adult population and 71.4% of the Indigenous and Torres Strait Islander adult population is overweight or obese.
 Almost a quarter (23%) of Australia's adult population has high blood pressure and this trend is growing.

-More than two thirds (44.5%) of our adult population isn't meeting physical activity recommendations and almost a quarter (23.5%) of adults with mental illness smoke daily.
+More than two-thirds (44.5%) of our adult population isn't meeting physical activity recommendations and almost a quarter (23.5%) of adults with mental illness smoke daily.

 While Australia is one of the best performing countries for low rates of smoking – ranking 4th out of 34 OECD countries – overall data suggests we are not tracking well to hit 2025 health targets.

 There has been a steady rise in the number of emergency department presentations (estimated alcohol injuries) over the years, with the latest data revealing 5.7 males in every 1,000 and 3.4 females in every 1,000.